lorenzo-cmyk/WeeklyClassScheduleBuilder/README.md

 - `-o`, `--output`: Specifies the output file path for saving the generated result.
 - `-i`, `--input`: Specifies the input JSON file to be processed into a usable ICS file.
 Must be used with `-s` ( startDay) and `-o` (output).
+- `-d`, `--directory`: Specifies the input directory - containing multiple JSON files - to perform a batch conversion into usable ICS files.
+Must be used with `-s` (startDay) and `-o` (output).
+The output flag should specify an output directory.
+The destination folder will be created automatically.

 ### Examples